 4.1 Threat Detection

-The Samurai XDR platform detects threats and suspicious behavior using the Samurai XDR AI Engine.
+The Samurai platform detects threats and suspicious behavior using the Samurai AI Engine.
 The AI Engine makes use of a combination of traditional threat detection techniques, Advanced Analytics, machine learning and Threat Intelligence to detect sophisticated threats.
 To ensure service quality, NTT continuously makes detection-tuning decisions based on the validity and relevance of alerts and security incidents.

 4.2 Threat Intelligence